 Practically speaking, our heart does not beat at a constant frequency.
 So even if we measure our pulse, and get a 60 beats per minute reading, it doesn’t mean we have a beat every second.
 The time differences between beats are slightly different, they can be 0.9 seconds, 1.2 seconds, and so on.
 When we talk about HRV, we talk about ways to quantify this variation between heart beats.

-This explains also why HRV is not a single number, and there is sometimes a bit of confusion on different metrics to measure HRV since we can quantify these beat to beat differences in different ways (called features).
+HRV is not a single number, and there is sometimes a bit of confusion on different metrics to measure HRV since we can quantify these beat to beat differences in different ways (called features).
 Especially in the context of using HRV to monitor physiological stress, like training load and recovery, the community settled on one specific feature which is called rMSSD.
 It’s a time domain feature, easy to compute.

 The autonomic nervous system regulates many body functions, mainly unconsciously, such as respiration, the heart beating and so on, and consists of two branches, the sympathetic and parasympathetic branches.